mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 tags:
   - annual review
   - tinypilot
-date: 2024-02-13T00:00:00-05:00
+date: 2024-02-15T00:00:00-05:00
 custom_css: true
 hero_image: cover.webp
 images:
   - solo-developer-year-5/og-cover.webp
-description: Six years ago today, I quit my job as a developer at Google to create my own self-funded software business.
+description: Six years ago, I quit my job as a developer at Google to create my own self-funded software business.
 This is a review of my last year and what I've learned so far about bootstrapping software businesses.
 ---

 <!-- Disable linter complaints about duplicate headers -->